'They're everywhere' - Microplastics found in human blood

 Microplastics are miniature plastics, generally smaller than 5mm in width.

-The study - published in the journal Environmental International - surveyed 22 people and found microplastics in the blood of 17.
+The study - published in the journal Environment International surveyed 22 people and found microplastics in the blood of 17.

-Professor Sally Gaw, an evironment chemist from Otago University, told TVNZ’s Breakfast “It’s likely that was a European study, we could have more, we like carpet in New Zealand and quite often carpet is a plastic as well".
+Sally Gaw, professor of environmental science at the University of Canterbury told Breakfast "It’s likely that was a European study, we could have more, we like carpet in New Zealand and quite often carpet is a plastic as well".

 There are a number of factors which lead to humans ingesting microplastics, Gow said.
 "It depends whether people put things in their mouths or not, people who chew their pens well of course you’re gonna have microplastics.”